Chan Hao-ching: 2017: Wimbledon and US Open doubles finals

 Hao-ching became only the second Taiwanese woman, following 2013 champion Hsieh Su-wei, to reach the Wimbledon women's doubles final.
 Playing with Monica Niculescu, who was also making her first appearance in a Grand Slam tournament final, they were overwhelmed 6–0, 6–0 by the pair of Ekaterina Makarova and Elena Vesnina.
 It was only the second such result in a final in the history of the competition.

 At the US Open, playing with New Zealander Michael Venus, she reached the mixed doubles final against top seeds Martina Hingis and Jamie Murray, losing in a deciding champions tiebreak.

 2023: Thailand Open doubles title

 Chan won her 19th Tour title at the Thailand Open, partnering with Wu Fang-hsien.

-2024: 20th WTA title
+2024: 20th WTA Tour title

 Chan won her 20th title at the Hobart International, partnering with Giuliana Olmos, defeating Guo Hanyu and Jiang Xinyu in the final.

 Teaming with Veronika Kudermetova she was runner-up at the China Open in October, losing to Sara Errani and Jasmine Paolini in the final.

-Chan and Kudermetova qualified for the WTA Finals and reached the semifinals after compiling a record of two wins and one loss in the group stages.
+Chan and Kudermetova qualified for the WTA Finals and reached the semifinals, after compiling a record of two wins and one loss in the group stages.
 They lost to Kateřina Siniaková and Taylor Townsend in the last four.